Dr. JiHyun Woo

 Ph.D., University at Buffalo

-Dr. Ji Hyun Woo is a Lecturer of Music Theory and Organ at the State University of New York at Fredonia.
+Dr. Ji Hyun Woo is a Senior Lecturer of Music Theory and Organ at the State University of New York at Fredonia.
 Her primary research focuses on music analysis adopting the Dalcroze approach, and in particular Dalcroze-inspired analysis in the Music Theory Classroom.

 As a certified Dalcroze teacher, she studied Dalcroze Eurhythmics and Dalcroze Pedagogy at the Marta Sanchez Dalcroze Training Center at Carnegie Mellon University, Pittsburgh, PA and the Institute for Jaques-Dalcroze Education, Bethlehem, PA.